Jean Guiton

 Jean Guiton (2 July 1585 – 15 March 1654) was born in La Rochelle, where he followed the occupation of ship-owner.
 He became a notable Huguenot leader during the Naval battle of Saint-Martin-de-Ré and siege of La Rochelle.

 Having been nominated Admiral of the fleet of La Rochelle, Jean Guiton fought the Naval battle of Saint-Martin-de-Ré against Royal forces on 27 October 1622.

-He later participated to the uprising of Soubise in 1625, leading to the Capture of Ré island by Royal forces that same year.
+He later participated to the uprising led by Benjamin, Duke of Soubise in 1625, leading to the Capture of Ré island by Royal forces in September 1625.

-He became mayor of La Rochelle and, during the 1627-1628 Siege of La Rochelle, he organized an energetic resistance to the troops of king Louis XIII.
-The scene is still visible today in the City Hall (Hotel de Ville) of La Rochelle, where a marble table with a chip made by his dagger is on display.
+He became mayor of La Rochelle and, during the siege of La Rochelle between 1627 and 1628, he organized an energetic resistance to the troops of king Louis XIII.
+The scene is still visible today in the Hôtel de Ville of La Rochelle, where a marble table with a chip made by his dagger is on display.

 Then, Richelieu offered him leadership in the royal fleet and he fought Spain.
-One of his daughters married the son of the famous Protestant admiral Abraham Duquesne, Abraham Duquesne-Guiton.
+One of his daughters married the son of the famous Protestant admiral Abraham Duquesne, Abraham Duquesne-Guitton.

 Like many other Rochelais (people from La Rochelle), Jean Guiton was a Huguenot.
+In October 1911, a statue by the sculptor, Ernest Henri Dubois, of Guiton was unveiled in the Place de l'Hôtel de Ville.